-Torry Gannon is the Programs Manager at Environmental 360.
+Torry Gannon is the Vice President of Internal Programs at Environmental 360.
 He has been with the company servicing industrial clients since 2012.
 After graduating from Bradley University in 2008, he began his career with the Missouri Department of Natural Resources in their Air Pollution Control Program out of the St. Louis office.
 He gained a valuable knowledge base in air pollution and ozone attainment regulations.

 After four years, he joined the Environmental 360 team.
 Starting out as a staff scientist, he began to service a base of pulp and paper clients while expanding his knowledge of the pulp and paper market.
 He gained valuable experience in the areas of leak detection and repair (LDAR), spill prevention, control, and countermeasures (SPCC), as well as natural resources and wildlife management.
 During this time, Mr. Gannon was promoted to project scientist and was responsible for management aspects of the LDAR program for over 10 pulp and paper facilities, including monthly and annual inspections, schematic drawing and checklist creation, recordkeeping, scheduling, and budgeting.
 Mr. Gannon also expanded his project knowledge into odor modeling and other air monitoring projects while also being responsible for SPCC Plan development and implementation for pulp and paper facilities.
 Because of the quality of his work and service he provided to his clients, he quickly expanded the LDAR program in his area to over 20 facilities.
 Torry then trained and developed new team members in his area to conduct these inspections.